 Coffee is the most complex beverage known to man.
 Yemen and Ethiopia, both claim dibs on being “The First” to discover our modern day wake up call.
 Crude oil is the only commodity that tops coffee.
 Coffee is worth over 100 billion worldwide.
 144.6 million bags totaling 9.5 tons are produced annually.
+That's a lot of coffee beans!

-The bean (really a seed), the roasting method, species of tree or shrub (Close to 100 species are known), the grind, and the equipment used to brew your freshly ground coffee are some subtopics into the world of coffee.
+The coffee beans (really a seed), the roasting method, species of tree or shrub (Close to 100 species are known), the grind, and the equipment used to brew your freshly ground coffee are some subtopics into the world of coffee.
 Let’s get to the geeky stuff.
 Coffea is the true species name for these multi-colored gems.
 Green at first.
 Then yellow to cerise, hence the name cherry for the blooming berries.
 Two types of coffee are defined as Arabica and Robusta.
 Robusta contains more caffeine, but Arabica is the prized seed.

 Coffee fancies neighboring the Equator.
 Rain, shade, rich soil, and a tropical environment enable coffee to blossom to 30 feet if left to grow naturally.
 Today, pruning techniques keep the trees down in size, full of the precious berries to push production to the max.
 70 Countries produce coffee.
 Brazil is the world leader.